Skip to main content

 How do I know which host operating system type is correct?

 The Host Operating System Type field contains the operating system of the host.
-You can select the recommended host type from the drop-down list or allow the Host Context Agent (HCA) to configure the host and appropriate host operating system type.
+You can select the recommended host type from the drop-down list.

 The host types that appear in the drop-down list depend on the storage array model and the firmware version.
 The most recent versions display the most common options first, which are the most likely to be appropriate.
 Appearance on this list does not imply the option is fully supported.